Harshit-garg2611/Dev-learning/README.md

 ## Overview

 In this repository, I have documented my journey of learning and practicing data structures and algorithms.
-My main goal is to improve my problem-solving skills and gain a deeper understanding of fundamental algorithms and data structures.
+My Main goal is to improve my problem-solving skills and gain a deeper understanding of fundamental algorithms and data structures.